-Introduction to Automata Theory, Languages, and Computation (3rd Edition) Introduction to Automata Theory, Languages, and Computation (2nd Edition) Introduction to Automata Theory, Languages, and Computation Cellular Automata: 8th International Conference on Cellular Automata for Research and Industry, ACRI 2008, Yokohama, Japan, September 23-26, 2008, Proceedings (Lecture Notes in Computer Science) The Global Dynamics of Cellular Automata: An Atlas of Basin of Attraction Fields of One-Dimensional Cellular Automata (Santa Fe Institute Studies in the Sciences of Complexity Reference Volumes) Introduction to Languages and the Theory of Computation Formal Languages and Their Relation to Automata (Addison-Wesley Series in Computer Science and Information Processing) The Languages of Tolkien's Middle-Earth: A Complete Guide to All Fourteen of the Languages Tolkien Invented Introduction to the Theory of Computation Finite Automata and Regular Expressions: Problems and Solutions The Wonderland Of Music Boxes And Automata Amazing Automata -- Dinosaurs!
-(Dover Origami Papercraft) Paper Models That Rock!: Six Pendulum Automata (Dover Origami Papercraft) Introduction to Statistical Relational Learning (Adaptive Computation and Machine Learning series) Reinforcement Learning: An Introduction (Adaptive Computation and Machine Learning series) Introduction to Machine Learning (Adaptive Computation (Dover Books on Engineering) Masterminds of Programming: Conversations with the Creators of Major Programming Languages (Theory in Practice (O'Reilly)) An Introduction to Music Therapy: Theory and Practice, 3rd Edition Implementing Programming Languages. an Introduction to Compilers and Interpreters (Texts in Computing) Dmca
+Introduction to Automata Theory, Languages, and Computation (3rd Edition) Introduction to Automata Theory, Languages, and Computation Introduction to Automata Theory, Languages, and Computation (2nd Edition) Cellular Automata: 8th International Conference on Cellular Automata for Research and Industry, ACRI 2008, Yokohama, Japan, September 23-26, 2008, Proceedings (Lecture Notes in Computer Science) The Global Dynamics of Cellular Automata: An Atlas of Basin of Attraction Fields of One-Dimensional Cellular Automata (Santa Fe Institute Studies in the Sciences of Complexity Reference Volumes) Introduction to Languages and the Theory of Computation Formal Languages and Their Relation to Automata (Addison-Wesley Series in Computer Science and Information Processing) The Languages of Tolkien's Middle-Earth: A Complete Guide to All Fourteen of the Languages Tolkien Invented Introduction to the Theory of Computation Finite Automata and Regular Expressions: Problems and Solutions The Wonderland Of Music Boxes And Automata Amazing Automata -- Dinosaurs!
+(Dover Origami Papercraft) Paper Models That Rock!: Six Pendulum Automata (Dover Origami Papercraft) Introduction to Statistical Relational Learning (Adaptive Computation and Machine Learning series) Reinforcement Learning: An Introduction (Adaptive Computation and Machine Learning series) Introduction to Machine Learning (Adaptive Computation and Machine Learning series) Common LISP: A Gentle Introduction to Symbolic Computation (Dover Books on Engineering) Masterminds of Programming:

+Conversations with the Creators of Major Programming Languages (Theory in Practice (O'Reilly)) Implementing Programming Languages. an Introduction to Compilers and Interpreters (Texts in Computing) An Introduction to Languages and Machines